 For me, it is important to analyze the popular in popular feminism to see how it is distinct from other feminist practices and expressions, as well as to understand its connection with contemporary capitalism.
 What are its boundaries, its borders?
 Is it defined by its politics, its visibility, where it emanates from?
-The popular feminism I analyze generally materializes as a kind of media that is widely visible and accessible.
-It appears on broadcast media, in television and advertising.
+The popular feminism I analyze generally materializes as a kind of media that is widely visible and accessible: ‘It appears on broadcast media, in television and advertising.
 It appears in popular music.
-In the contemporary context, it appears perhaps most urgently in social media, with digital sites such as Instagram, Tumblr, Facebook, and Twitter providing platforms for its circulation.
-As I have written about in Empowered, popular feminism circulates in an economy of visibility.
+In the contemporary context, it appears perhaps most urgently in social media, with digital sites such as Instagram, Tumblr, Facebook, and Twitter providing platforms for its circulation’ (Banet-Weiser, 2018: 9).
+As I argue in Empowered, popular feminism circulates in an economy of visibility.
 Yet, visibility is never simple.
 Media scholars, feminists, critical race scholars, LGBTQ scholars, and others have worked over many decades in the name of visibility; in a media context in which if you are visible, you matter, visibility matters indeed (e.g., Grewal, 2005; Hegde, 2011; Gross, 2012; Gray, 2013).

 Part of this visibility means being accessible to a large, popular audience.
-As a set of practices and expressions that circulate in an economy of visibility, popular feminism is part of the larger ‘attention’ economy, where its sheer accessibility – through shared images, likes, clicks, followers, retweets, and the like – is a key component of its popularity.
 And, this popularity and accessibility are measured in and through its ability to increase that visibility; popular feminism engages in a feedback loop, where it is more popular when it is more visible, which then authorizes it to create ever-increasing visibility.
 Visibility is not a static thing, it has to be in a constant state of growth.
-But, as we also know, in a media context in which most circuits of visibility are driven by profit, competition, and consumers, simply becoming visible does not guarantee that identity categories such as gender, race, and sexuality will be unfettered from sexism, misogyny, and homophobia.
-Becoming visible in this digital and ‘datafied’ context is intricately connected to the contemporary political economy and the structural logics of capitalist accumulation.
+But, as we also know, in a media context in which most circuits of visibility are driven by profit, competition, and consumers, simply becoming visible does not guarantee that identity categories will somehow be transformed, or will deeply challenge hegemonic power relations.
+In large part, this is because becoming visible in this digital and ‘datafied’ context is intricately connected to the contemporary political economy and the structural logics of capitalist accumulation.
 Popular feminism thus relies in some ways on ‘platform capitalism’, implying the emptying or flattening out of the content of meaning, emphasizing instead the endless traffic and circulation of this content (Hearn 2017).
 Media and entertainment platforms are conditioning the content of feminism (among other things), so that business models end up conditioning the types of feminist expressions that we see.
 The contemporary obsession with metrics, the numbers, likes and followers also frames popular feminism; given the predominance of digital media platforms that are predicated on the accumulation of numbers, where their business depends on these numbers; then to make oneself visible or to express oneself is also dependent on an accumulation of numbers.

-This is what Jose van Dijck calls the ‘popularity principle’, where despite differences among media platforms, they are invested, as she says, ‘in the same values or principles: popularity, hierarchical ranking, quick growth, large traffic volumes, fast turnovers, and personalized recommendations’.
-This is a key element in the ‘popular’ of popular feminism, and comprise the social and economic conditions comprise what I call an economy of visibility.

-Again, popular feminism circulates in what I call an ‘economy of visibility,’ which of course also facilitated postfeminism and neoliberal feminism; in the contemporary moment, however, the visibility of popular feminism becomes an end in itself (Gray, 2013).
+This feminist economy of visibility also facilitated postfeminism and neoliberal feminism; in the contemporary moment, however, the visibility of popular feminism becomes an end in itself (Gray, 2013).
 In other words, most popular feminisms are typically those that become visible precisely because they do not challenge deep structures of inequities.